Culf maps and edgewise subdivision: Decomposition spaces and Rezk completeness

 Since the non-horizontal maps are monomorphisms of $\infty$-groupoids, it follows from the following general \cref{lemma about monos} that the inclusion $Y_0 \to Y_1^{\operatorname{eq}}$ is an equivalence. \end{proof}

 \begin{lemma} If

-is a commutative diagram of spaces with $i$ and $j$ monomorphisms of $\infty$-groupoids, then $k$ and $r$ are equivalences. \end{lemma} \begin{proof} First take path components of each of the spaces in question.
+is a commutative diagram of spaces with $i$ and $j$ monomorphisms (i.e.\ inclusions of unions of path components), then $k$ and $r$ are equivalences. \end{lemma} \begin{proof} First take path components of each of the spaces in question.
 Since $\pi_0(i)$ and $\pi_0(j)$ are injections of sets, we have the same is true of $\pi_0(k)$ and $\pi_0(r)$.
 Hence both $\pi_0(k)$ and $\pi_0(r)$ are bijections of sets.

 Now suppose $W\in \pi_0(A)$ is some path component of $A$, the element $W' \in \pi_0(B)$ is its image under $\pi_0(k)$, and $Z \in \pi_0(C)$ is the image of $W$ under $\pi_0(i)$.
 By the assumption that $i$ and $j$ are monomorphisms of $\infty$-groupoids, we have the two diagonal legs in the diagram